flying-cmd/Weather-App/README.md

 ```

 Step 3: Replace Weatherstack API key (optional)

-If you want to use your own Weatherstack API key, please use your key in the weatherRouter.js file.
+If you want to use your own Weatherstack API key, please replace my key in the URL of the axios request part in ```controllers/weatherController.js``` with your key.
+You can refer to https://weatherstack.com/documentation#query_parameter

 Step 4: Start the server
 ```bash